ajnirp/ajnirp.github.io/content/blog/python_chained_assignment.md

 * `STORE_FAST 1`

 The next instruction is `STORE 1`.
-Again, we pop the stack but this time we store a reference to the `1`-th varname, which is the variable `b`.
+Again, we pop the stack but this time we store the popped value — which is a pointer to the above list — in the `1`-th varname, which is the variable `b`.

-So now `b` refers to the newly created list.
+So now `b` refers to the _same_ list object as before.

 ## Doing it the right way